⌘+k ctrl+k

 1 11 3

-COLUMNS expressions can also be combined, as long as the COLUMNS contains the same (star) expression:
+COLUMNS expressions can also be combined, as long as they contain the same star expression:

 SELECT COLUMNS(*) + COLUMNS(*) FROM numbers;